-The Program memory map is located in Table 4-4.
 The operating mode control bits (MA and MB) in the Operating Mode Register (OMR) control the Program memory map.
 At reset, these bits are set as indicated in Table 4-2.

-$EXT_BOOT = EMI_MODE = 0$ and cannot be changed in the 56F8345 or 56F8145.
+Table 4-4 shows the memory map configurations that are possible at reset.
+After reset, the OMR MA bit can be changed and will have an effect on the P-space memory map, as shown in Table 4-3.
+Changing the OMR MB bit will have no effect.